danbz/aesthetic-programming/source/5-AutoGenerator/Readme.md

 [^Cox]: One example of many, and also connected to an exhibition, is Geoff Cox's' "Generator: The Value of Software Art", in Judith Rugg and Michèle Sedgwick, eds., *Issues in Curating Contemporary Art and Performance* (Bristol: Intellect, 2007), 147-162; available at https://monoskop.org/images/5/53/Cox_Geoff_2007_Generator_The_Value_of_Software_Art.pdf.
 Interestingly, this includes a description of Adrian Ward's *Auto-Illustrator*, released as a boxed version for the exhibition "Generator" (2002-3) with an accompanying "User’s  Manual" that contained both technical detail and critical essays.
 In many ways this sets a precedent for the publication you are reading.
 It can also be seen how conceptual art practices combine idea and action much like how performance art works with scores and scripts, and in turn how programs work with instructions and execution.
 For more on the aesthetic dimension of this see Geoff Cox, Alex McLean, and Adrian Ward, "The Aesthetics of Generative Code", Generative Art 00, international conference, Politecnico di Milano, 2001, https://www.academia.edu/10519146/The_Aesthetics_of_Generative_Code.
 [^exhibition]: The exhibition "Programmed: Rules, Codes, and Choreographies in Art, 1965–2018" was held at the Whitney Museum of American Art, New York (28 Sep 2018 – 14 Apr 2019), and organized by Christiane Paul and Carol Mancusi-Ungaro, with Clémence White.
 See https://whitney.org/exhibitions/programmed.
 An earlier well-cited example would be the 1970 exhibition “Software — Information Technology: Its New Meaning for Art” at the Jewish Museum in New York, curated by Jack Burnham.
 For Burnham, the exhibition "Software" encouraged an understanding of underlying structures in art and information systems, and by drawing together practices in computer technology with conceptual art, software was to be seen as a metaphor for information exchange.
 [^LeWitt]: Sol LeWitt cited in Lippard, ed. *Six Years: The Dematerialization of the Art Object from 1966 to 1972*.
+[^processing]: Processing is a flexible software sketchbook and programming language, initiated by Casey Reas and Ben Fry in 2001, for learning how to code within the context of the visual arts.
+See https://processing.org/.
 [^Reas]: For an explanation of this work, and linked docuementation, see Casey Reas, "{Software} Structures",  https://artport.whitney.org/commissions/softwarestructures/text.html
 [^galanter]: Philip Galanter, *What is Generative Art?
 Complexity theory as a context for art theory*.
 In GA2003-6th Generative Art Conference, Milan (2003).
 [^suchman]: Lucy Suchman, *Human-Machine Reconfigurations: Plans and Situated Actions* (Cambridge: Cambridge University Press, 2007), 217-220.